 The goal of the BlendKit Course is to provide assistance in designing and developing your blended learning course via a consideration of key issues related to blended learning and practical step-by-step guidance in helping you produce actual materials for your blended course (i.e., from design documents through creating content pages to peer review feedback at your own institution).

-Disclaimer: The BlendKit Course does not address technical issues associated with specific course management systems (e.g., Blackboard, Moodle, Sakai, etc.).
-Please consult with the appropriate personnel at your institution for CMS training and for any required credentialing prior to offering a blended learning course.
+Disclaimer: The BlendKit Course does not address technical issues associated with specific course management systems (e.g., Blackboard, Canvas, Desire2Learn, Moodle, Sakai, etc.).
+Please consult with the appropriate personnel at your institution for Learning Management System (LMS) training and for any required credentialing prior to offering a blended learning course.

-The BlendKit Course materials are the basis for an open, online course cohorts.
-The next cohort, BlendKit2014, to be facilitated by Dr. Kelvin Thompson and Dr. Linda Futch.
-It runs from September 24, 2012 – October 29, 2012.
-To the static BlendKit course materials (i.e., readings from scholarly works pertaining to blended learning, document templates, and practical step-by-step “how-to” guides), BlendKit2012 adds five weeks of facilitation in the form of regular email communications, weekly webinars with guest presenters, and blogging/social networking interaction opportunities.
+The BlendKit Course materials have been the basis for two open, online course cohorts.
+The next cohort, BlendKit2014, to be facilitated by Dr. Kelvin Thompson and Dr. Linda Futch will occur in spring 2014.
+To the static BlendKit course materials (i.e., readings from scholarly works pertaining to blended learning, document templates, and practical step-by-step “how-to” guides), BlendKit2014 will add an orientation, five weeks of facilitation in the form of regular email communications, weekly webinars with guest presenters, blogging/social networking interaction opportunities, and more.
 Recordings of both the standalone faculty interviews and of weekly webinars remain available on the BlendKit Recordings page.
-(Feel free to view last year’s archived webinars from BlendKit2011!)
+(Feel free to view previous years’ archived webinars from BlendKit2011 and BlendKit2012!)